Office Depot, OfficeMax chief executives to be co-CEOs after deal

-Office Depot Inc ODP.N, which will acquire rival OfficeMax Inc OMX.N, said the chief executives of both companies would be appointed co-CEOs of the combined entity.
+Feb 22 Office Depot Inc, which will acquire rival OfficeMax Inc, said the chief executives of both companies would be appointed co-CEOs of the combined entity.

 The office supplies retailers will establish a selection committee consisting of an equal number of independent directors to identify successor CEO candidates, Office Depot said in a regulatory filing on Friday.